Is Red Bull’s RB19 the greatest F1 car ever? | KRDO

 The stats don’t lie

 Red Bull’s current driver lineup consists of the all-conquering Verstappen and 12-year F1 veteran Sergio Pérez.
-The pair sit first and second in the Driver Standings and wrapped up the 2023 Constructors’ Championship at Suzuka with six races to spare.
+The pair sit first and second in the Driver Standings, with Verstappen winning his third world title on Saturday, and wrapped up the 2023 Constructors’ Championship at Suzuka with six races to spare.

 A Red Bull driver has seen the checkered flag first at 15 out of the 16 races this season (Ferrari’s Carlos Sainz was on the top step of the podium at the Singapore Grand Prix), with Verstappen winning 13 alone.
 He also won 10 races in a row from Miami in May to Monza in September, breaking Sebastian Vettel’s record of nine consecutive victories and could clinch a third world title this weekend in Qatar.

-The team also has 11 pole positions and 10 fastest laps to its name and has won all three sprint races so far.
+The team also has 10 fastest laps to its name and has won three sprint races so far, with Verstappen second in the sprint race at the Qatar Grand Prix.

 Red Bull has somehow built upon its 2022 car, the RB18, which won 17 out of 22 races.
 Verstappen was in a record-breaking mood that year as well, taking 15 victories in a single season, eclipsing Vettel and Michael Schumacher’s 13.